tugberkugurlu/go-bloggy/web/posts/2021/2021-03-23_18-12-00-cpp-getting-started-with-the-basics-working-with-dependencies-and-linker.md

 We are still not quite there yet.
 However, as a software engineer, you know that this is a great feeling!
 You made some progress, and the changes that you have just made had some impact to move you forward 🙂

-What's happened here is that the compiler was able to find the header file to be able to preprocess the `#include` directives.
+What has happened here is that the compiler was able to find the header file to be able to preprocess the `#include` directives.
 However, where did it find it?
 We can try to look for `gflags.h` file inside the container and see where it's located:

 ```
 # find / -iname gflags.h